ItsMysterix/Slurpy/docs/DOCKER_SETUP.md

    - Go to http://localhost:3000
    - Click "Sign Up"
    - Enter email and password
-   - Verify email (check Clerk dashboard for test mode)
+   - Verify email via the link sent by Supabase

 2. **Sign In**
    - Go to http://localhost:3000/sign-in